 Graduate students elevate their training and bolster their resumes with repertoire ranging from Serenade and Swan Lake to original new choreography including their own.
 Graduate students represent Pittsburgh Ballet Theatre in performance and promotional appearances throughout the city.
 Graduate students may be offered opportunities to rehearse and perform with the Company.

 Training becomes more immersive and students learn more advanced repertoire with the opportunity to develop their own choreography.
-Curriculum includes ballet technique, pointe, variations, men’s class, pas de deux, repertoire, contemporary dance, modern, jazz and pilates mat classes.
+The curriculum includes ballet technique, pointe, variations, men’s class, pas de deux, repertoire, contemporary dance, modern, jazz and Pilates mat classes.

 Level 6 and 7

 Students refine their technique into an expressive language.
 Classes accentuate the clarity of classical line, intensity of pointe work and increased speed and accuracy as a natural extension of existing technique.